 SoHo: 101 Prince St New York

-New York City is also home to many great outlet malls.
+New York City is home to many great shopping experiences and malls.
 Many of these malls are huge and feature numerous designer stores across their expansive grounds.
+When it comes to outlets, there’s currently only one in NYC, but more are located just outside of the city.
 You will definitely find some great deals here and not only on last seasons items.
 Make sure to check these out as you will often find large discounts on designer items too!

 Operating hours of Woodbury Common Premium Outlet: Mon – Fri: 9:00am – 9:30pm, Sat: 10:00am – 9:30pm, Sun: 11:00am – 8:30pm

 3. Tanger Outlets – Riverhead New York & Deer Park New York

 The Tanger Outlets are also not far from NYC – you can get there in about 1.5 hours and enjoy the shopping paradise on Long Island.
 Both the Riverhead and the Deer Park Outlet are great places to shop.
 We bought stacks of athletic wear here for reduced prices on our last trip to NYC.
 Since we had rented a car it was easy for us to swing by and snap up some great deals.
 If you are going to these outlets in the summer, I recommend taking a trip to the beach which is not far away!

 Current coupons: the outlets always offer a coupon booklet (be sure to pick one up at the information counter!) that will give you extra discounts on your purchases.
 These range from buy 1 get 1 free deal to discounts of up to 60%.
 You can find current coupons on this page.